joelbugarini/stack_lessons/docs/adding_dependencies.md

 After that, used `stack build` and stack take care of incluiding it in my project.
 Well, when trying to `import` the dependecy the console was pointing out that there was a missing dependecy.
 Holy moly... name checked twice, added to stack.yaml, removed from .cabal, removed from stack.yaml, trying to install from console (not sure if it's even posible).
 Googled for a while, nothing worked so I return to de Guide an read it again.

-It turns out that the .cabal file has two `build-depends` options, one for source and other for the executable (AKA `/src` and `/app` folders) and it clearly says that you should add it to the library build-depends section this way:
+It turns out that the .cabal file has three `build-depends` options, one for source, other for the executable and other for test (AKA `/src`, `/app` `/test` folders) and it clearly says that you should add it to the library build-depends section this way:

 ```
 library